 The results also look great with Tracking and Advanced Ads Pro for 3 ads enabled.
 From about 1 second for the whole page load, Advanced Ads Pro takes 0.09 seconds, and Tracking 0.01 seconds for the extra features added.

 The problem with these graphs is that they don’t tell us anything.
-I have seen completely different results on other blogs with either some of the heavy performers measured here having almost no footprint and with ad plugins having an increased hunger for performance.
+I have seen different results on other blogs, with either some of the heavy performers measured here having almost no footprint and ad plugins having an increased hunger for performance.

 The P3 Plugin, Performance Profile plugin, is missing detailed information about what is measured and how this result was influenced.

 Advanced Ads can interact with a lot of other codes.
-E.g., if you use a shortcode of one plugin in an ad, this plugin might perform badly, which might also count negative for Advanced Ads, though the latter does not have anything to do with executing that code.
+E.g., if you use a shortcode of one plugin in an ad, this plugin might perform poorly, which might also count as negative for Advanced Ads, though the latter does not have anything to do with executing that code.

-If you want to learn more about the processes on your site and which of them need a lot of performance, are broken or need to be optimized in a different way, use the Query Monitor plugin.
+If you want to learn more about the processes on your site and which of them need a lot of performance, are broken, or need to be optimized differently, use the Query Monitor plugin.

 By default, I have it enabled on a couple of websites to get informed about slow or duplicate queries or HTTP requests being made without my knowledge.

 If you are suspicious about a query or believe that you have discovered a problem, just reach out to the developer with a screenshot from the results of the Query Monitor.
 I am grateful when someone does that for Advanced Ads.

-When using these tools you should be aware that many sites load more resources while a visitor is logged in, especially when he is an admin.
-The results might vary a lot for normal visitors to the frontend of your website.
+When using these tools, you should be aware that many sites load more resources while a visitor is logged in, especially when he is an admin.
+The results might vary a lot for regular visitors to the frontend of your website.

 Measuring performance with an external service